-Fine-tune the Pressure Reducing Control adjustment to the pressure set point by turning the adjustment screw IN, clockwise to increase or OUT, counterclockwise to decrease downstream pressure (See Image 7).
+Fine tune the Pressure Reducing Control to the desired pressure set point by turning the adjustment screw IN, clockwise to increase or OUT, counterclockwise to decrease downstream pressure (Shown in Image 7 to the right).
+When desired pressure set point is achieved tighten adjusting stem locknut.

 Opening Speed Flow Control Adjustment: The Opening speed flow control allows free flow into the cover and restricted flow out of the cover of the main valve.
-If recovery of pressure is slow upon increased downstream demand, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening.
-IF recovery of downstream pressure is too quick, as indicated in a rapid increase in pressure, possibly higher than the desired set-point, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Image 8).
+If recovery of the pressure is slow upon increased downstream demand, turn the adjustment screw OUT, counterclockwise (Shown in Image 8 to the right), increasing the rate of opening.

+If recovery of downstream pressure is too quick, as indicated in a rapid increase in pressure, possibly higher than the desired set-point, turn the adjustment screw IN, clockwise, decreasing the rate of opening.